 Credit card billing cycles can be confusing.
 Whenever you make a purchase using your credit card, you have a set period of time to pay the money back.
 This time period, known as a grace period, varies from lender to lender.

 Sounds rather vague, right?
-But don’t worry, we are here to break down what a grace period is and how it works.
+Well, don’t worry.
+We are here to break down what a credit card grace period is and how it works.
 We’ll also look at how it differs from the offer on a 0% new purchase credit card.

 A grace period on a credit card is the time period between the end of a billing cycle and when your next payment is due.
-During this time, you won’t be charged any interest on your purchases, as long as you have paid your previous and current bill in full and on time.
+During this time, you won’t be charged any interest on your purchases – as long as you paid your previous bill in full and by the due date.

-Credit card providers aren’t required to give you a grace period, but they often do.
-Grace periods are typically between 17 and 56 days, depending on when you make a purchase during your billing cycle.
+Credit card providers aren’t required to give you a credit card grace period, but most do.
+Grace periods are typically between 17 and 56 days long, depending on when you make a purchase during your billing cycle.

 Let’s break it down further.
-In order to avoid interest charges, any outstanding balance must be paid off on or before the due date.
+In order to avoid credit card interest charges, any outstanding balance must be paid off on or before the due date.

-So if your credit card bill covers the period from 1 July to 31 July – and you have 56 days interest free – your payment will be due on 25 August.
+So, if your credit card bill covers the period from 1 July to 31 July – and you have a 56-day grace period – your payment will be due on 25 August.